roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

  "Of course," Harris said.

  Cori walked out of the office and out into the quad, plopping down under a tree.
 She thought about the last few months.
 All the great times at the shop where she had enjoyed virtually every minute of every day.
 That was all sex, all the time and she loved.
 Then, Chad and her step-dad and Crisp and others had nearly ruined it for her.
 Maybe they had.
 She had hated the sundae-making race the guys had put her through, but she had enjoyed being publicly flaunted and fucked on the golf course.
 Maybe it was she, not the guys in her life, who was mixed up.
 Maybe she needed to see a counselor.
 That might help, but she knew that ultimately her happiness was up to her.
 She realized she had often found excuses and justifications for acting the way she did.
 It was OK to let herself be tied to a boat and fucked because it was helping Gerald.
 Letting herself off the hook allowed her enjoy it.
-Report_Story #2